haileytapia/portfolio/TIMScenarios.md

 July 13, 2023 ∙ [Original document](https://docs.splunk.com/Documentation/MC/Current/Detect/TIMFalsePositives)
 {: .fs-5 : .fw-300 }

-{:  .about }
-> Threat Intelligence Management in Mission Control correlates your internal event data with intelligence sources to help you detect, contextualize, and respond to threats.

 The following scenario features Buttercup Games, a fictitious game company.